AdrianMiernik/Scrapelt/README.md

 * [App Testing](#app-testing)

 ## Description
 >The application is a new feature of web scraping project.
-It’s major functionality is upload the files to database, getting information about the object in JSON format and download the file if necessary.
+It’s major functionality is uploading the files to database, getting information about the object in JSON format and download the file if required.

 ## Technogy Stack
 * Java